HiassofT/highspeed-sio/README.txt

 patchrom myide43i.rom hi43i.rom

+To create a patched ROM file with SIO2BT support, use the "-b" option.
+For example:

+patchrom -b xl.rom xlhibt.rom

-To create a patched ROM file without the keyboard IRQ handler, use the "-k" option (this has to be the first option passed to patchrom).
+To create a patched ROM file without the keyboard IRQ handler, use the "-k" option.
 For example:

 patchrom -k xl.rom xlhi.rom